Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 So she did.
 And he listened.

 ### Part III
-Gnorbooth was leaving his favorite pub in Camlorn, ==The Breaking Branch==, when he heard someone calling his name.
+Gnorbooth was leaving his favorite pub in Camlorn, The Breaking Branch, when he heard someone calling his name.
 His was not the sort of a name that could be mistaken for another.
-He turned and saw ==Lord Eryl==, the Royal Battlemage from the palace, emerge from the darkness of the alley.
+He turned and saw Lord Eryl, the Royal Battlemage from the palace, emerge from the darkness of the alley.

 "Milord," said Gnorbooth with a pleasant smile.